iamsubhrajit10/Parallel-Distributed-Systems/Assignment-3/readme.md

-#	Concurrent Programming on Tennis Game Request Management using OpenMP at Server, and MPi at the client(s)
+# 	TennisServe: A Parallel Game Matching Server with OpenMP & MPI Tennis Game Request Server using OpenMP and MPI

 There are  **4 Tennis courts** and players arrive randomly to play.